maxkratt/FishNet-Documentation/manual/guides/getting-started/step-by-step/preparing-your-player.md

 <figure><img src="../../../../.gitbook/assets/mppm-connected-to-editor.png" alt="Multiplayer Play Mode Connected to Editor"><figcaption><p>Multiplayer Play Mode Connected to Editor</p></figcaption></figure>

 {% hint style="info" %}
 Don't worry if you encounter an error in a second game window stating: **"Server failed to start.
-This usually occurs when the specified port is unavailable, be it closed or already in use."**.
-This occurs because multiple instances are attempting to start as a server on the same machine using the same port.
+This usually occurs when the specified port is unavailable, be it closed or already in use."** This occurs because multiple game instances are attempting to start as a server on the same machine using the same port.
 Only the first instance will succesfully start as a server and the rest will instead start as clients only, thus this error is safe to ignore for local testing.
 {% endhint %}